Domestic International Sales Corporation Definition

 The money received as the commission is generally used for purchasing export receivables from the exporters or to provide them loans.
 The shareholders of DISC enjoy tax reduction on the dividends and undistributed income.
 The DISC has no employees or physical assets.
 Basically, it is a shell entity.

-A Little More on Domestic International Sales Corporations
+A Little More on What is a Domestic International Sales Corporation

 Controversy Surrounding the Domestic International Sales Corporations